C-class ferry: C-class vessels

 Queen of Alberni was also constructed in 1976 along with the first two C-class vessels.
-Although this ferry is considered to be a C-class vessel, it is significantly different in layout.
-It was originally designed to carry only overheight (truck) traffic but in 1984, an upper car deck was installed for 150 non-overheight vehicles.
+Although this ferry is considered to be a C-class vessel, she is significantly different in layout.
+She was originally designed to carry only overheight (truck) traffic but in 1984, an upper car deck was installed for 150 non-overheight vehicles.
 This ferry has a capacity of 280 cars and 1200 passengers and crew, and has a maximum service speed of 22 kn.

-Queen of Coquitlam, Queen of Cowichan, Queen of Oak Bay, Queen of Surrey, and Queen of Alberni each received extensive mid-life upgrades in 2003, 2004, 2005, 2006, and 2007 respectively.
+Queen of Coquitlam, Queen of Cowichan, Queen of Oak Bay, Queen of Surrey, and Queen of Alberni each received extensive mid-life upgrades in 2003, 2004, 2005, 2006, and 2007, respectively.
 From engine work to major modifications and improvements, the vessels were refitted to provide an additional 20 years of service.

 In July 2018, BC Ferries announced that it had issued a request for proposals to build replacement vessels for all C-class ships, with deliveries beginning in 2024.
 In 2022, BC Ferries deferred the replacement after it was determined the vessels could be given five-year life extensions beyond their original planned retirement dates.
 The project is in the design phase, with the first new major vessel currently scheduled to go into service in 2029.